sorohan/graph-builder/markdown/graph-builder.mutablevaluegraph.putedgevalue.md

 Adds an edge connecting `nodeU` to `nodeV` if one is not already present, and sets a value for that edge to `value` (overwriting the existing value, if any).

-<p>If the graph is directed, the resultant edge will be directed; otherwise, it will be undirected.
+If the graph is directed, the resultant edge will be directed; otherwise, it will be undirected.

-<p>Values do not have to be unique.
-However, values must be non-null.
+Values do not have to be unique.

-<p>If `nodeU` and `nodeV` are not already present in this graph, this method will silently addNode `nodeU` and `nodeV` to the graph.
+If `nodeU` and `nodeV` are not already present in this graph, this method will silently [MutableValueGraph.addNode](./graph-builder.mutablevaluegraph.addnode.md) `nodeU` and `nodeV` to the graph.

+Throws if the introduction of the edge would violate [BaseGraph.allowsSelfLoops](./graph-builder.basegraph.allowsselfloops.md)

 **Signature:**
 ```javascript